junxit/us-congress-bills-116/metadata.md

 - 2019-07-15 — Received in the Senate.
 - 2019-07-16 — Read the first time.
 Placed on Senate Legislative Calendar under Read the First Time.
 - 2019-07-17 — Read the second time.
 Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 153.
+- 2019-07-18 — Senate amendment submitted
+- 2019-07-18 — Senate amendment submitted
+- 2019-07-23 — Amendment SA 928 proposed by Senator Lee. (consideration: CR S4997-4998; text: CR S4997) To limit the amount available for the Victims Compensation Fund.
+- 2019-07-23 — Amendment SA 928, under the order of 7/18/19, not having achieved 60 votes in the affirmative, was not agreed to in Senate by Yea-Nay Vote.
+32 - 66.
+Record Vote Number: 222.
+- 2019-07-23 — Amendment SA 929 proposed by Senator Paul. (consideration: CR S4996-4998; text: CR S4996) To require a sequestration of certain direct spending.
+- 2019-07-23 — Amendment SA 929, under the order of 7/18/19, not having achieved 60 votes in the affirmative, was not agreed to in Senate by Yea-Nay Vote.
+22 - 77.
+Record Vote Number: 223.
+- 2019-07-23 — Measure laid before Senate by unanimous consent. (consideration: CR S4986, S4994-4998)
+- 2019-07-23 — Message on Senate action sent to the House.
+- 2019-07-23 — Passed Senate without amendment by Yea-Nay Vote.
+97 - 2.
+Record Vote Number: 224.
+- 2019-07-23 — Passed/agreed to in Senate: Passed Senate without amendment by Yea-Nay Vote.
+97 - 2.
+Record Vote Number: 224.
+- 2019-07-23 — Roll call votes on amendments in Senate: Amendment SA 928, under the order of 7/18/19, not having achieved 60 votes in the affirmative, was not agreed to in Senate by Yea-Nay Vote.
+32 - 66.
+Record Vote Number: 222.
+- 2019-07-23 — Roll call votes on amendments in Senate: Amendment SA 929, under the order of 7/18/19, not having achieved 60 votes in the affirmative, was not agreed to in Senate by Yea-Nay Vote.
+22 - 77.
+Record Vote Number: 223.
+- 2019-07-23 — Senate amendment not agreed to: Amendment SA 928, under the order of 7/18/19, not having achieved 60 votes in the affirmative, was not agreed to in Senate by Yea-Nay Vote.
+32 - 66.
+Record Vote Number: 222.
+- 2019-07-23 — Senate amendment not agreed to: Amendment SA 929, under the order of 7/18/19, not having achieved 60 votes in the affirmative, was not agreed to in Senate by Yea-Nay Vote.
+22 - 77.
+Record Vote Number: 223.
+- 2019-07-23 — Senate amendment proposed (on the floor): Amendment SA 928 proposed by Senator Lee.(consideration: CR S4997-4998; text: CR S4997)
+- 2019-07-23 — Senate amendment proposed (on the floor): Amendment SA 929 proposed by Senator Paul.(consideration: CR S4996-4998; text: CR S4996)
+- 2019-07-24 — Presented to President.
+- 2019-07-24 — Presented to President.
+- 2019-07-29 — Became Public Law No: 116-34.
+- 2019-07-29 — Became Public Law No: 116-34.
+- 2019-07-29 — Signed by President.
+- 2019-07-29 — Signed by President.